NaturalHistoryMuseum/ckanpackager/README.md

 Overview
 --------

-A stand-alone service that can be instructed to fetch data on a [CKAN](http://ckan.org) site using the datastore API, pack the data in a ZIP file and email the link to a given address.
+A stand-alone service that can be instructed to fetch data on a [CKAN](http://ckan.org) site (either a file or data fetched using the datastore API), pack the data in a ZIP file and email the link to a given address.

 This is useful for allowing people to download very large datasets (tested on a dataset of 3,000,000 rows), and there is a corresponding CKAN extension, [ckanext-ckanpackager](http://github.com/NaturalHistoryMuseum/ckanext-ckanpackager), to provide an alternative download button on resources.

 Features:
+- Works for file resources as well resources uploaded to the datastore;
-- Can apply filters and full text queries to the dataset;
+- Can apply filters and full text queries when fetching from the datastore;
 - Configurable number of workers and a queuing system ensures administrators can control the resources used;
 - Data is processed as it is streamed from CKAN, so the memory usage is kept low;